-A.6.2.1.
+A.5.2.1.
 For Type 1A or 1B dual-fuel engines operating in dual-fuel mode the molar component ratios and the ugas values of the gaseous fuel shall be used.

-A.6.2.2.
-For Type 2A or 2B dual-fuel engines operating in dual-fuel mode the molar component ratios and the ugas values from tables A6.1 and A6.2 shall be used.
+A.5.2.2.
+For Type 2B dual-fuel engines operating in dual-fuel mode the molar component ratios and the ugas values from tables A6.1 and A6.2 shall be used.

 Table A6.1